-umbria is a land apart, with its singular character, its identity and its magic, timeless landscape.
-Many consider it a "Fairy Tale" location.
+Umbria is a land apart, with its singular character, identity, and magic, timeless landscape.
+Many consider this region a "Fairytale" destination.

 Small in comparison to its neighboring regions, with barely a million inhabitants, Umbria radiates a powerful image, both in Italy and abroad.

 The landscape ranges from the great green slopes and peaks of the Monti Sibillini and the mountain chains that border Le Marche to the gentle hills and plains around Assisi and Deruta.

 Essential features of its reputation are its unspoiled landscape, its unique art and architecture, and, perhaps most significantly, its deeply mystical heritage.

 Add to that the region’s famously fine cuisine and exuberant festivals, and it’s no wonder that Umbria has developed a cachet all its own.

 Recent decades have witnessed the arrival of a breed of “new Umbrians,” neo-settlers who have migrated here, maybe from Milan, Manchester, Copenhagen, or Manhattan.